pcuzner/cmon/README.md

 ## Futures
-- improve the table layout to show row number and total
+- add an about (?) panel to overlay release, and compatibility matrix (what panels work with what release)
+- tab (change focus) between the optional panels
+- make the help screen scrollable (up/down/scroll wheel)
 - enable cmon to handle multiple clusters, and switch between them
   * change the configuration file format.
 Allow a list of servers and introduce a nickname for selection
   * Add a pulldown on the header widget to provide quick switch across clusters
   * Add an ALL nickname to show a different multi-cluster aggregation of statistics - activity, capacity, health
-- redesign the widget layouts to use gridflow and make all panels optional?
+- allow the container to use a token in the header of the prometheus calls to enable the tool to deal with proxied prometheus instances, like OCP
 - consider predetermined layouts so when a component is toggled the whole layout changes - maybe a bit freaky
+- add 'h' Host panel to show a host breakdown - ceph components and current cpu/ram load by host
 - add 'o' OSD panel (overlay) to detail all OSDs in a table, with a summary panel embedded
-- add 'h' Host panel to show a host breakdown - ceph components and current cpu/ram load by host
 - switch to alertmanager url for the alerts table so we can see alerts that are silenced
 - add read:write bias indicator?
 Useful or not?
 Would need to be based on prometheus data to cover a longer period
+- Singlestat panel for recovery active?

 ## Maybe's
 - consider a metric history based on the delta values as an alternative to the prometheus query
-- tab (change focus) between the tables?